Bus trap: Examples

 The city of Calgary, Canada, began installation of bus traps in 1970s and primarily used them to restrict access to transit facilities and neighborhoods attempting to discourage pass-through traffic.
-The last seven bus traps are scheduled to be removed in 2022.
+The last seven bus traps are scheduled to be removed in 2023 and 2024.

+The Cambridgeshire Guided Busway has numerous car traps, where they interact with road traffic.
+As of November 2023, at least 60 incidents of cars being trapped in them have occurred on one trap in St Ives.
+As a result, the council installed additional signs at that location with the hope to reduce the number of drivers ignoring and being trapped in them.